Lost Boys (professional wrestling): Independent circuit (1997–1998)

 The Lost Boys broke up for a short time after a falling out in mid-1997.
 While Yar searched for a replacement, Wolf attempted a singles career wrestling in various East Coast promotions.
 Wolf briefly teamed with former adversary Twiggy Ramirez, however, their partnership ended after losing a tag team match.
 The two men later wrestled each other at IWA Mid-South's "Extreme Heaven" show in Louisville, Kentucky, on July 19, 1997.
 Four days later in NJCW, Wolf and Don Montoya won a three-way tag team match against J.R.
 Ryder & Lupus and Overweight Lover & Twiggy Ramirez in West Long Branch, New Jersey.
 On July 25, Lost Boy Wolf and J.R.
 Styles lost to The East LA Angels in a JAPW elimination match.
 The Lost Boys eventually reformed in JAPW.
 On September 12, 1997, The Lost Boys wrestled ECW's Jason Knight and Pitbull#2 in Bayonne, New Jersey.

 On February 6, 1998, Wolf and Kane D wrestled to a double countout at JAPW's "Valentine's Day Massacre".
 Two weeks later, The Lost Boys teamed with Slayer to challenge The Misfits (Derrick Domino, Harley Lewis, and Lupus) for the NWA World Six-Man Tag Team Championship at Overbrook High School in Pine Hill, New Jersey.
 The team lost the match when Lupus pinned Wolf.
 The title had been revived by NWA 2000 after the original title had been abandoned by Jim Crockett Promotions a decade earlier.
 Had Wolf and Yar won the match, it would have been the second revived NWA title won by the team.

 The following month, Yar and J.R.
 Ryder defeated The Haas Brothers (Charlie and Russ Haas) at JAPW's "Night Of The Barbwire 2" in Newark, New Jersey.
 On May 8, Yar lost to Rik Ratchet (with Donnie B. and The Master) for an NWA New Jersey show in Blackwood, New Jersey; his opponent used brass knuckles to score a pinfall.
 On May 20, 1998, in one of their last JAPW appearances, Wolf and Yar wrestled The Skyscrapers (Mega and Slugger) to a double-countout in Bayonne, New Jersey.
-Three days later, The Lost Boys and Karetaker lost a 6-man tag team match to Bad Attitude I, Lord Zieg, and Bobby Blake for a World Wrestling Stars Alliance show in Bordentown, New Jersey.
+Three days later, The Lost Boys and Karetaker lost a 6-man tag team match to Bad Attitude w/ Doc Diamond, Lord Zieg, and Bobby Blake for Doc Diamonds World Wrestling Stars Alliance show in Bordentown, New Jersey.
 The team quietly disbanded later that year and went into retirement.
 On December 17, 1999, Wolf made a final JAPW appearance in a singles match against Lord Zieg at "Season's Beatings" in Bayonne, New Jersey.